 When a small business subscribes to Office 365, they are provided with rights to install their Office applications on up to 5 computers (depending on the subscription level).
 While this enables users to have Office apps on multiple computers they use at different times, it does not provide authorization for the application to be installed on a hosted server where it is accessed by those users.
 If the service provider intends to host access to Office applications for customers, they can offer “license mobility” which is sold to customers having licenses purchased with Software Assurance.
 Only with the proper licenses and mobility added may the Office licenses be delivered from the host’s environment.
 What this means is that customers who purchase Office 365 subscriptions to get their MS Office productivity applications can’t generally use those licenses in a hosted environment; certainly there is no eligibility for hosting the Office licenses for pre-installed editions on new PCs.
 For QuickBooks hosting companies, this means that their customer has to pay a separate rental license for their Office apps on the host in addition to paying for the Office 365 subscription to have the applications on their local PC.
 All of this just to allow hosted QuickBooks to integrate with the Office applications.

-The Skyline hosted QuickBooks service is geared to handle individual QuickBooks users or limited multi-user scenarios where users do not need simultaneous access to the company file.
-Uni-Data also offers partner and affiliate programs, allowing resellers and promoters to engage with the solution and earn annuity revenues from hosted accounts sold.
-For Microsoft partners working with Office 365, or VARs selling other subscription services to small business customers (like hosted email or website solutions), may find that Uni-Data’s QuickBooks hosting solution rounds out their small business cloud offerings quite well.
+The MyQuickcloud solution is geared to handle individual QuickBooks users or multi-user scenarios where users need simultaneous access to the company file.
+MyQuickCloud also offers partner and affiliate programs, allowing resellers and promoters to engage with the solution and earn annuity revenues from accounts referred or sold.
+Microsoft partners working with Office 365 or VARs selling other subscription services to small business customers (like hosted email or website solutions), will find that MyQuickCloud rounds out their small business cloud offerings quite well.

 There is almost never just one way to solve a problem, and the cloud is introducing new options – and challenges – at all levels.
 As application licensing and delivery models continue to change, solution providers will come to recognize the value they provide in bringing the right selection of services and technology models together to benefit not just their customers, but their own revenue streams and profit potential.